-- a) Conserve and enhance Cheltenham's architectural, townscape and landscape heritage, particularly within the town's conservation areas; - b) Conserve, manage and enhance Cheltenham's natural environment and biodiversity; - c) Support development of Cheltenham's sporting, cultural, arts and tourism infrastructure (including public art) to ensure that the Borough maintains its reputation as a cultural destination and continues to be an attractive place to visit; - d) Address the challenge of climate change, ensuring that development meets high design and sustainability standards and is built to be adaptable over the long term; - e) Improve pedestrian and cycle connectivity and permeability throughout the town by creating a network of convenient routes which include multifunctional green spaces that link with the wider countryside, attractive and safe streets and spaces, and measures which reduce the visual and environmental impact of vehicular traffic; - Support provision, maintenance and continued investment in a high-quality public and private realm, including public hard-landscaped areas, formal and informal green spaces, and private gardens that contribute to local amenity and wildlife biodiversity; - g) Manage and reduce the risk of flooding within the Borough. - 2.10.
+- a) Conserve and enhance Cheltenham's architectural, townscape and landscape heritage, particularly both within and without of the town's conservation areas; - b) Conserve, manage and enhance Cheltenham's natural environment and biodiversity, including its parks and gardens, its trees and green spaces, its countryside, and the Cotswolds Area of Outstanding Natural Beauty; - Support development of Cheltenham's sporting, cultural, arts and tourism infrastructure (including public art) to ensure that the Borough maintains its reputation as a cultural destination and continues to be an attractive place to visit; - d) Address the challenge of climate change, ensuring that development meets high design and sustainability standards and is built to be adaptable over the long term; - e) Improve pedestrian and cycle connectivity and permeability throughout the town by creating a network of convenient routes which include multifunctional green spaces that link with the wider countryside, attractive and safe streets and spaces, and measures which reduce the visual and environmental impact of vehicular traffic; - Support provision, maintenance and continued investment in a high-quality public and private realm, including public hard-landscaped areas, formal and informal green spaces, and private gardens that contribute to local amenity and wildlife biodiversity; - g) Manage and reduce the risk of flooding within the Borough. - 2.10.
 During the course of the plan period, the Cheltenham Plan will seek to ensure that all the above objectives are realised through the implementation of the following policy proposals.